Hickman County is named for Paschal Hickman, who was a military captain killed at the Battle of River Raisin.

 Contractor: W L Landrum & T J Landrum of Mayfield

 Description: The building faces north and is a two story red colored brick and stone structure.
-The building is located on sloping landscaped grounds in the center of the city.
+The building is located on sloping landscaped grounds of the Courthouse Square in the center of Clinton.
 The north front has a projecting central section with portico supported by two columns on the first story level.
 The upper windows are arched.
-On the roof center is a square white cupola with sharp pointed roof.
+On the roof center is a square white colored cupola with sharp pointed roof.
+There is vertical tongue-in-groove wainscoting throughout the interior.
+There two fine staircases with handsome newel posts and delicate iron spindles and vivid colored glass in the lunettes over the entrances.
+The courtroom on the second story has a raked floor and old cast-iron folding benches.
+A balcony across the rear of the courtroom was closed off when the ceiling was lowered recently.
+The building houses the County Circuit Court and County District Court of the 1st Judicial District.
 The building was remodeled in 1917 to 1918.
 The cupola was restored in 2001.

 See: The architect H P McDonald and Brothers of Louisville, Kentucky.